top of page

 Different Property Types

-The type of property you’re managing also plays a part in the pet screening process.
-For example pet screening for apartments may require extra considerations such as noise levels and shared living spaces.
+The type of property you're managing also plays a part in the pet screening process.
+For example, what is pet screening for apartments may require extra considerations such as noise levels and shared living spaces.
+Apartment pet screening may focus more on size restrictions and behavior in close quarters.
 Pet screening for houses may focus more on yard size and outdoor living spaces.

-Customize your pet screening process to address these specific needs.
-Also be aware of any local or state laws that affect pet ownership in your area.
-For example some cities have laws on the number of pets per household or specific requirements for pet waste disposal.
+Customize your pet screening criteria to address these specific needs.
+Also, be aware of any local or state laws that affect pet ownership in your area.
+For example, some cities have laws on the number of pets per household or specific requirements for pet waste disposal.

 Pet Screening Checklist